Skip to Main Content

 Homer Street After Dark

 Yaletown's stretch of Homer Street has spent the last decade sorting itself into a legible dining corridor, the kind of block where the gap between a quick weeknight dinner and a considered meal has narrowed considerably.
-The building frontage at 891 Homer gives little away from the outside, which is itself a signal in a neighbourhood where newer openings tend toward large windows and loud signage.
-Inside, the room reads as a Social Corner in the literal sense: a place where the bar, the dining floor, and the casual drop-in format share the same physical and social space.
+The building frontage at 891 Homer gives little away from the outside.
+Inside, the room reads as a Social Corner in the literal sense: a place where the bar, the dining floor, and the casual drop-in format share the same physical and social space. per se Social Corner is a restaurant in Vancouver's Yaletown district at 891 Homer St, serving Modern Italian with Wood-Fired Pizzas at a mid-range price point.
 That format, common in Rome and Milan but still less common in Vancouver, puts the emphasis on the table as a social anchor rather than a theatrical stage.

 Where per se Social Corner Sits in Vancouver's Italian Scene

 Vancouver's Italian dining has split into at least three distinct tiers over the past several years.
 At one end sit neighbourhood trattorias running pasta and Negronis with no pretension toward fine dining.
 At the other, a handful of higher-investment rooms pursue the $$$$ bracket with tasting formats and imported credentials.
-The middle tier, priced at $$$ and built around ingredient focus rather than ceremony, has become the most competitive slot in the city, and the most interesting one to watch.
+The middle tier, priced at $$$ and built around ingredient focus rather than ceremony, has become especially competitive slot in the city, and one interesting one to watch.

 For cross-reference on how Vancouver's contemporary tier sits alongside its Italian mid-range, AnnaLena ($$$$ · Contemporary) operates one price tier above and illustrates how the city's upper bracket has diverged from the mid-range in format and ambition.